core-es/array-basics/conversation.md

-Hey, I'm `jack dawson`.
+Jack: Hey, I'm `jack dawson`.

 	const hero = ['jack', 'dawson'];

-Hello jack,
+Rose: Hello jack,

 	console.log(`Hello ${name[0]}`);

-This is `rose dewitt bukater`
+Rose: This is `rose dewitt bukater`

 	const heroine = ['rose', 'dewitt bukater'];

-What are you doing?
+Jack: What are you doing?
-I'm having breakfast.
+Rose: I'm having breakfast.

 	const food = ['break Fast'];

-then what next?
+Jack: then what next?
-he he. lunch
+Rose: he he. lunch

 	food.push('lunch');

-so you don't drink bed coffee?
+Jack: so you don't drink bed coffee?
-ofcourse my horse. yes i do that blunder.
+Rose: ofcourse my horse. yes i do that blunder.

 	food.unshift('coffee');

-OK then, Lets have drink with me in pantry, before you go to lunch?
+Jack: OK then, Lets have drink with me in pantry, before you go to lunch?
-sure. why not.
+Rose: sure. why not.

 	food.splice(2, 0, 'juice');

-How is the Juice taste ?
+Jack: How is the Juice taste ?
-Juice was very good. whats your dinner plan ?
+Rose: Juice was very good. whats your dinner plan ?
-hmmm. we can go to Mc.
+Jack: hmmm. we can go to Mc.
 Donalds

 	food.push('dinner');

-Instinct of Him :D
+Jack's Instinct of Him :D

 	food.push('beer');

-Can i drop you. beer ?
+Jack: Can i drop you. beer ?
-No thanks i can catch a train.
+Rose: No thanks i can catch a train.

 	food.pop();

-Anyways, Happy Weekend. enjoy your tomorrows bed coffee.
+Jack: Anyways, Happy Weekend. enjoy your tomorrows bed coffee.
-Nope, will not drink bed coffee from tomorrow is a challenge !
+Rose: Nope, will not drink bed coffee from tomorrow is a challenge !

 	food.shift();